 (a) Administration.
 Except as otherwise required herein, the Plan shall be administered by the Board.
-All grants of Options and Restricted Stock to Outside Directors under this Plan shall be automatic and nondiscretionary and shall be made strictly in accordance with the following provisions:
+All grants of Options and Restricted Stock under this Plan shall be automatic and nondiscretionary and shall be made strictly in accordance with the following provisions: